The Barn (arena)

-Williams Arena is an indoor arena located in Minneapolis, Minnesota.
+The Barn by Blue Cross and Blue Shield of Minnesota (opened as Minnesota Field House and formerly known as Williams Arena) is an indoor arena located in Minneapolis, Minnesota.
 It is the home arena for the University of Minnesota's men's and women's basketball teams.
 It also housed the men's hockey team until 1993, when it moved into its own building, 3M Arena at Mariucci.
 The building is popularly known as The Barn, and its student section is known as "The Barnyard".

-Williams Arena is located on the southwest corner of the intersection of University Avenue and 19th Ave.
+The Barn is located on the southwest corner of the intersection of University Avenue and 19th Ave.
 SE in Minneapolis on the university's East Bank campus.
 It is in a neighborhood called Stadium Village, named for the old Memorial Stadium that stood there until its demolition in 1992.
 The arena is adjacent to Huntington Bank Stadium, 3M Arena at Mariucci and Ridder Arena, where the football and men's and women's hockey teams respectively play.

 History

 When the Gophers basketball team first organized, they played games in the on-campus YMCA.
 In 1896, the team moved into the campus Armory, a large building with gymnasium space for the team to use, even if basketball was not its primary purpose.
 The Gophers remained in the Armory for almost 30 years.
 Halfway through the 1924–25 season, coach Harold Taylor moved the team from the University Armory to the Kenwood Armory in downtown Minneapolis.
 This significantly increased the attendance: capacity at the University Armory was 2,000, but it was 6,500 at Kenwood.
-The team only played at Kenwood for a few seasons, however, as the University of Minnesota Field House (later known as Williams Arena) opened partway through the 1927–1928 season.
+The team only played at Kenwood for a few seasons, however, as the University of Minnesota Field House (later known as The Barn) opened partway through the 1927–1928 season.
 The team moved in on January 31, 1928.